 |Rhonda Bell||Professor, Faculty of Agricultural, Life and Environmental Sciences

-WCHRI theme lead for healthy development
+WCHRI theme lead for pregnancy and developmental trajectories

 |Margie Davenport||Assistant Professor, Faculty of Physical Education & Recreation|